onmt/hangman/README.md

 # hangman
 # my first git file!!
 # new knowledge!!!
-# this line was wrote in Githun site.
+# This line was wrote in Github site.